-- " the provision of a greenspace strip with an minimum width of 25 metres - " the location of local and collector roads adjacent to the low impact industrial uses - " a limited range of commercial and trade retail activities that support small scale industry and service the direct needs of the local employment population within North Maclean.
-Non-industrial uses are not to duplicate commercial and retail uses intended for the Centres network - " limited access for industrial vehicles in streets adjacent to North Maclean - w direct access to the arterial road network where possible to enhance the efficient movement of goods.
+- " the provision of a greenspace strip with an average width of 25 metres - " the location of local and collector roads adjacent to the low impact industrial uses - " a limited range of commercial and trade retail activities servicing the direct needs of the local employment population within North Maclean.
+Non-industrial uses are not to duplicate commercial and retail uses intended for the Centres network - " limited access for industrial vehicles in streets adjacent to North Maclean and direct access to arterial road network where possible to enhance the efficient movement of goods.